Fudge Cookies

 “These cookies are so easy and so delicious- love your homemade chocolate spread”Suzanne

 • Homemade Nutella.
 For the fudge filling, of course!
-To keep these cookies healthy, I used homemade healthy Nutella since traditional Nutella has too much sugar and dairy.
-If you’d like another chocolate spread alternative, use chocolate hazelnut butter or chocolate peanut butter.
+To keep these cookies a little healthier, I used homemade Nutella, so I can control the amount of added sugar and skip the dairy.
+If you’d like another chocolate spread alternative, any chocolate-hazelnut or chocolate-peanut-butter spread works well (I love Justin’s Chocolate Hazelnut butter).

 • Maple syrup.
-To give the filling moisture and bind the ingredients.
-Maple syrup is my preference for sticky sweeteners, but honey and agave nectar will also work.
+To add moisture to the filling and bind the ingredients.
+Maple syrup is my preferred sticky sweetener, but honey and agave nectar will also work.

 • Coconut Flour.
 This holds the filling together.
-If you don’t follow a low-carb or grain-free diet, you can replace this with oat flour
+Oat flour or almond flour will also work.

 no bake fudge cookies.

 • Lightly wet your hands.
-The fudge dough will be quite sticky, so use a little water to prevent it from sticking to your fingers, or use a cookie scoop.
+The fudge dough will be quite sticky, so use a little water or a spritz of oil to prevent it from sticking to your fingers, or use a cookie scoop.

 • Get the property consistency.
 The dough should be soft but able to hold its shape.
 If it’s too thick, add a little unsweetened almond milk.
 If it’s too thin, add a little more coconut flour.

-• Refrigerate the cookies on a wire rack.
-So the chocolate coating remains intact and they firm up quickly.
+• Refrigerate the cookies on a wire rack (once coated).
+So the chocolate coating remains intact, and they firm up quickly.

 no bake nutella cookies